LeonLaude/SCOM/REST API/Agents/README.md

 ### Example
 Provide the following information:

-- Provide the SCOM Management Server name and enter it in the script where the following is marked **"Your SCOM MS"**, then run the script.
+- Change the following marked areas: **"Your SCOM MS"** with your SCOM Management server name, preferrably the Fully Qualified Domain Name (FQDN), then run the script.

 **Example script:**